bengrunfeld/study-notes/cheesemaking/6_cheesemaking_equipment.md

 For the home cheese maker, it only needs to be used periodically to prevent the buildup of what is commonly called `milkstone`.

 `Milkstone` build up slowly as the minerals in milk are steadily deposited on surfaces.
-While most are rinsed away during cleaning, they are not all dissolved by the alkaline detergents and will eventually forma  residue on all surfaces, including plastic and stainless steel.
+While most are rinsed away during cleaning, they are not all dissolved by the alkaline detergents and will eventually form a residue on all surfaces, including plastic and stainless steel.

 The goal is to remove the minerals before you see the buildup by rinsing regularly with a strong acid solution.